 As required by state law, Epiphany administers standardized tests during each school year, and families will receive the results.
-Epiphany requests that families avoid student absences during standardized testing period.
+Epiphany requests that families avoid student absences during standardized testing periods.

-- Students in Grades 6 9 take the ERB CTP 5 Assessment (beginning in 2019). - Students in Latin courses take the National Latin Exam. - Students in Grades 9 11 take the PSAT (at Epiphany). - Students in Grades 11 12 take the SAT / ACT. - $\circ$ Some Grade 10 students may take the SAT / ACT.
+- Students in Grades 6 9 take the ERB CTP 5 Assessment. - Students in Latin courses take the National Latin Exam. - Students in Grades 9 11 take the PSAT (at Epiphany). - Students in Grade 11 take the ACT. - Students in Grades 9 12 may take the SAT/ACT as needed independently.